mbrucher/AudioTK/README.md

 * Use gsl::index for loop indices
 * Fix gradient for transistors
 * Enhance interpolation for the gain filter
-* Installation of the third party headers (gsl, simdpp or Eigen)
+* Installation of the third-party headers (gsl, simdpp or Eigen)

 ### 2.3.1
 * Fix Python wrappers